azliuu/CSE13s/hw6/DESIGN.md

         return the number of words filtered.
 }
 ```
 This function takes care of the case in wordle where a letter is grey.
 This means that every word that contains that letter within the vocabulary list is not a possible answer.
+For every word in the vocabulary list, if the current word is null you should move onto the next word.
+If the word contains the letter, the word is filtered out.
 In order to filter out the word, `vocabulary[i]` (the specific word at that position) is freed and then set to NULL.
 After a word is filtered, the variable is incremented and lastly returned once all the words in the vocabulary list have been gone through.
 ```
 size_t filter_vocabulary_yellow(char letter, int position, char** vocabulary, size_t num_words) {
-        create a count variable that represents the number of words filtered. for every word in the vocabulary list if the letter is not in the word free the word in the vocabulary list set the location of the word to null
+        create a count variable that represents the number of words filtered. for every word in the vocabulary list if the vocabulary word is set to NULL continue the loop
+                if the letter is not in the word free the word in the vocabulary list set the location of the word to null